vinithmundhra/sc_wifi/app_tiwisl_simple_webserver/doc_quickstart/quickstart.rst

 sc_wifi demo : Quick Start Guide
 --------------------------------

-This simple demonstration the ``Wi-Fi`` Slice Card together with the xSOFTip ``module_wifi_tiwisl`` to demonstrate how the module is used to:
+This simple demonstration the XA-SK-WIFI Slice Card together with the xSOFTip ``module_wifi_tiwisl`` to demonstrate how the module is used to:

    * connect to a wireless access point,